Pick of the Crop

 Pick of the Crop program is an initiative of Health and Wellbeing Queensland (HWQld) and delivered by BFVG in the Bundaberg region.
 Pick of the Crop is a whole-school healthy eating program with the aim of increasing opportunities and consumption of fruit and vegetables by Queensland primary school children.
-There are more than 35 schools in Bundaberg, Bowen and Logan implementing Pick of the Crop.
+There now more than 100 schools in Bundaberg, Gympie, Fraser Coast, Bowen, Darling Downs, Roma, Far North Queensland and Logan implementing Pick of the Crop.

-Through school agreed action plans, Pick of the Crop is currently supporting 13 state primary schools with unique activities to boost the amount of fruit and veggies their students are eating.
-School design their own action plan based on five components.
+Through school agreed action plans, Pick of the Crop is currently supporting nearly 50 state primary schools with unique activities to boost the amount of fruit and veggies their students are eating.
+Schools design their own action plan based on five components.

 Farmer and food connections

-Enabling schools to connect with growers and link practical learning back to the curriculum makes an ideal situation for students to consume more fruit and vegetables.
-This helps broaden learning experiences for students to better understand the food supply chain and where their fruit and vegetables come from.
+Enabling schools to connect with growers (on farm or at school) and link practical learning back to the curriculum makes an ideal situation for students to get excited about consuming more fruit and vegetables.
+It also helps broaden learning experiences for students to better understand the food supply chain and where their fruit and vegetables come from.